-Koh Tarutao, a former concentration camp for political prisoners is one of the rare islands in Thailand which are unspoilt and spared from mass tourism.
-We've put together this comprehensive travel guide to Koh Tarutao to help you uncover the secrets of this beautiful island.
+Koh Tarutao, a former concentration camp for political prisoners, is one of the rare islands in Thailand which are unspoiled and spared from mass tourism.
+We've put together this comprehensive travel guide to Koh Tarutao to help you uncover the secrets of this beautiful island for yourself.

 How to get to Koh Tarutao?

 Koh Tarutao island is located in Southwestern Thailand in the Andaman Sea, just before the Malaysian border.
 It is the main island belonging to the “Tarutao National Marine Park”.
 The best way to get there from Bangkok, is to fly to Hat Yai airport, then drive to Satun pier and take a ferry to Koh Tarutao.